 One of the most common asthma triggers in the home is the tiny dust mite, which thrives in dark, humid environments.
 Dust mites are tiny creatures that feed on dead human skin and can typically be found on bedding and carpets, upholstered furniture, and clothing.
 Keeping your home’s relative humidity at or below 60 percent can noticeably reduce the number of dust mites in your home.

-Another humidity-loving asthma trigger in your home is spores will grow most quickly in a humid home.
+Another humidity-loving asthma trigger in your home are spores.
+These will grow quickly in a humid home.
 Lowering humidity levels will reduce the instances of spores and improve your indoor air quality even if you don’t suffer from asthma.

 Low Humidity Concerns